How Much Is Pest Control in Cincinnati? (2026)

 - Verify state licensing.
 Ohio requires pest control operators to be licensed through the Ohio Department of Agriculture.
 Kentucky and Indiana have their own licensing requirements.
 Confirm your provider holds the correct license for the state where your home is located.

 - Get at least three quotes.
 The Cincinnati metro has a competitive market with national chains and established regional providers.
 Comparing quotes helps ensure fair pricing.
+For help comparing Cincinnati pest control companies, see our guide to finding the best pest control in Cincinnati.

 - Ask about brown recluse treatment.
 Given how common brown recluse spiders are in the tri-state area, ask specifically what methods the company uses for recluse control (interior treatments, dust applications, glue board monitoring) and whether those treatments are included in the regular service plan.